Please wait

 "My father made his first iced kouglof in 1963, but he didn't patent it.
 Today, everyone in the region makes it in their own way.
 Ours, whose recipe is unchanged, is made with lead ice cream - a creamy custard flavored with alcohol - and raisins. and grapes macerated in Alsatian stone fruit alcohol (quetsche, cherry, morello cherry, mirabelle) and a little Kirsch. "says Christine Ferber.
 To mimic the look of a traditional Kouglof, it is sprinkled with bitter cocoa powder.
 To taste it is to adopt it!

-A brioche-type dough prepared over 3 days to knead, rest and then bake in terracotta molds from the Alsatian potters' village of Soufflenheim.
+A brioche-type dough prepared over three days to knead, rest and then bake in terracotta molds from the Alsatian potters' village of Soufflenheim.
 "In my interpretation, I use orange blossom for the appliance, but above all for soaking.
-For the finishing touch, Stéphane Vandermeersch alternates almonds and hazelnuts on the top of the kouglof and adds a little powdered sugar for larger pieces.
-Everything here is handmade, so much so that kouglofs are sold by weight!
-Don't miss the savory version with chorizo, cherry tomatoes, herbes de Provence and olives.
+After baking, the kouglofs are soaked in clarified butter and then in orange blossom syrup."
+For the finishing touch, Stéphane Vandermeersch alternates almonds and hazelnuts on the top of the kouglof, and adds a little powdered sugar for larger pieces.
+Everything here is handmade, so much so that kouglofs are sold by weight! don't miss the savory version, with chorizo, cherry tomatoes, herbes de Provence and olives.

-Pastry chef Pascal Hainigue makes his kouglof the old-fashioned way: "In Alsace, you learn the recipe from an early age.
+Pascal Hainigue, head pastry chef at the Auberge de l'Ill (Gault&Millau Académie), makes his kouglof the old-fashioned way: "In Alsace, you learn the recipe from an early age.
 So mine is traditional: the grapes are macerated in Gewurztraminer marc.
-The dough is then baked in local clay molds, with almonds on top.
-Here, the Kouglof can be eaten at any time of day, even as an aperitif, in a sweet or even savoury version: "Dusted with powdered sugar, its texture is brioche-like and firm.
+The dough is then baked in the region's terracotta molds with almonds on top.
+Here, Kouglof can be eaten at any time of day, including as an aperitif, in sweet or even savoury versions."
+Sprinkled with powdered sugar, its texture is brioche-like and firm.
 And there's no question of changing the recipe!

 These news might interest you